Frank Little (unionist): Anti-war activism

 Prior to Little's arrival in Butte, on July 12, 1917, about 1200 striking mine workers in Arizona were rounded up and deported to New Mexico.
 Xenophobia, especially against German Americans, pervaded the nation.
 Mine operators used the volatile atmosphere as an excuse to deport striking miners, "undesirables" or immigrants that were perceived to be a threat.
 Little had broken his ankle and was not part of the Bisbee Deportation but visited organizers in Miami, Arizona, before leaving for Butte, Montana.
 He also suffered from a double hernia after being jumped and kicked in El Paso, Texas.
 By some accounts, he carried 135 pounds on his 5'11" frame and was in terrible pain.

+The day before the Bisbee deportation, Frank purchased a seat in the Pullman Berth to Salt Lake City.
+He was unable to travel by side-door Pullman anymore because of his current physical state.
+He was still recovering from his hernias as well as a broken ankle.
+On the day he left for Butte, Frank contacted Arizona's Governor Campbell about his protest to the Bisbee deportation.
+Frank wrote, "If you, as governor, cannot uphold the law, we will take same into our own hands.
+Will you act or must we?"

 In this physical condition, on July 18, 1917, Little arrived in Butte to help organize the copper miners' union and lead the miners' strike against Anaconda Mining Company for better safety conditions and higher wages, abolition of the contract system, and removal of the "rustling card."
 The striking workers had been subject to attack by a "home guard" organized by the company, and newspapers worked to undermine public support for the workers.
 Little created a picket line at the mines, persuaded women to join the lines, and ultimately encouraged the other trades to join the strike.
 During this period, he also spoke out against US involvement in the war, calling soldiers serving in Europe "Uncle Sam's scabs in uniform."
 This raised the ire of the press and Anaconda Mining Company officials, who did not want the copper output affected.